TimeCAP: Learning to Contextualize, Augment, and Predict Time Series Events with Large Language Model Agents: Conclusion

 \section{Conclusion}

 In this work, we introduce \method, a novel framework that leverages LLM's contextual understanding for time series event prediction. \method employs two independent LLM agents for contextualization and prediction, supported by a trainable multi-modal encoder that mutually enhances them.
 Our experimental results on seven real-world time series datasets from various domains demonstrate the effectiveness of \method.
+The datasets used in this paper are available at \url{https://github.com/geon0325/TimeCAP}.
+The code is available upon request.